GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Invoker.md

 Your powers have an origin in some aspect of magic.
 Determine what that origin is.
 You and your serviles can gain benefits based on this.
 Once this decision is made, it cannot be changed.

 ### 2) Engage
-Once per round, you may use your reaction to impose advantage on an attack or check made by a servile which you can perceive.
+Once per round, you may use your reaction to impose advantage on an attack or check made by aone of your serviles which you can perceive.

 ### 3) Bonded
 Anytime a creature within a number of yards equal to your level receives Spell-Sickness, you may use your reaction to redirect up to half of that to yourself.